SubmarinerApp/Submariner/README.md

 ## Third-Party

-This project includes the following libraries via a submodule
+This project includes the following libraries via a submodule:

 * SFBAudioEngine by Stephen F. Booth ([https://github.com/sbooth/SFBAudioEngine](https://github.com/sbooth/SFBAudioEngine))

+More libraries are vendored (...and likely outdated), see copyright headers on files.

 ## Release Notes: